Lapis ran, her lungs filled with cold, her heart filled with hate.

-“Melanthe,” Lady Thyra moved past the royal and gripped her shoulder; she wanted to hug her, but she had enough of Faelan’s blood marring her it would stain her dress and cause unwanted questions.
+“Melanthe,” Lady Thyra moved past the royal and gripped her shoulder; she wanted to hug her, but enough of Faelan’s blood marred her it would stain the dress and cause unwanted questions.

 “I’m sorry, I didn’t—”

 “No,” she said firmly.
 “It’s not solely your burden.
-I didn’t get here fast enough, to save another life.”
+We didn’t arrive fast enough, to save another life.”
 She smashed her lips together as a single tear leaked from the side of her eye.

 “That burden ain’t the Lady’s, nor yours, neither,” Rin said quietly.
 “An’ there’s another one ‘bout, tanned, with dark hair ‘n eyes.
 Some rats said he’d been wearin’ dirt-colored clothin’, nothin’ t’ mark ‘m as different from a Lells customer.
 You mightn’t be safe, even with him taken out.”